hasinUllah565/cicd-jenkins-project/README.md

 ---------------------------------------------------

-## Resume
+##Resume

-Built an automated CI/CD pipeline with Jenkins and Docker for containerized application deployment.
+Built and deployed an automated CI/CD pipeline using Jenkins and Docker, integrating GitHub to automate code pull, build, containerization, and deployment verification.
-Integrated GitHub with Jenkins and automated build, run, and verification processes.

 "======================================================="